 Responsible farming is all about growing and building healthy soils in addition to crops.
 Soil fertility and biodiversity are directly related to crop productivity and nutrition, and determine the long-term agricultural productivity of a piece of land.
-Farming communities around the world are experiencing the effects of poor soil management caused by industrial agriculture, where continuous soil degradation and erosion has created infertile dust bowls that are near impossible to cultivate.
-Understanding different soil types is key to their sustainable management, and this article will break down everything you need to know about soil types and stewardship so that you can make the most of your soil.
+Farming communities around the world are experiencing the effects of poor soil management caused by industrial agriculture, where continuous soil degradation and erosion have created infertile dust bowls that are near impossible to cultivate.
+Understanding different soil types are key to their sustainable management, and this article will break down everything you need to know about soil types and stewardship so that you can make the most of your soil.

 Sandy soils are, as you may have guessed, highly concentrated with sandy particles that create a very grainy but light growing medium.
 Characteristics include the quick drainage of water and other fluids, easy workability, and being soft and malleable for digging.
 Since water drains efficiently through these soils, they are often noted for their lower nutrient availability and tendency to heat up and dry out quickly.
-Sandy soils also often have a lower average pH, making them most appropriate for plants that appreciate slight acidity in their soil profile.
+Sandy soils also often have a lower average pH, making the most appropriate for plants that appreciate slight acidity in their soil profile.

 Crops that appreciate well-draining soil and hot, dry conditions thrive in sandy soils.
 This includes herbs native to Mediterranean regions like rosemary, thyme, and oregano, as well as several species of tree such as bay laurel, fig, and olive trees.
-The loose texture and lightness of the soil also makes it easy for root vegetables to grow and expand without being impeded, so carrots, beetroot, parsnips, radish, and turnips are also compatible with this soil type.
+The loose texture and lightness of the soil also make it easy for root vegetables to grow and expand without being impeded, so carrots, beetroot, parsnips, radish, and turnips are also compatible with this soil type.

 Silty soils have a distinct silky and soft feeling, are typically quite fertile, and have the ideal balance of decent nutrient density without terrible drainage.
 Silt soils are usually easy to grow most crops in, although amendments for drainage may be needed for optimal crop performance.
-Silty soils don’t compact as easily as clay soils and they are softer and lighter, however they do lack a robust structure in their soil profile that can be improved through the planting of perennial crops whose root presence holds them together.
-Perennial bushes and trees that enjoy moist, fertile conditions are often the best option for silty soils.
+Silty soils don’t compact as easily as clay soils and they are softer and lighter, however, they do lack a robust structure in their soil profile that can be improved through the planting of perennial crops whose root presence holds them together.
+Perennial bushes and trees that enjoy moistly, fertile conditions are often the best option for silty soils.

 Loamy soils are described as a balance between different combinations of the aforementioned soil types of sand, clay, and silt.
-This is one of the most desirable and fertile soil types due to its ‘best of both worlds’ characteristics that means it contains the benefits of all three soil types it is made up of.
+This is one of the most desirable and fertile soil types due to its ‘best of both worlds’ characteristics which means it contains the benefits of all three soil types it is made up of.
 Loamy soils have good drainage, high nutrient availability, a well-structured profile, and are slow to heat up and cool creating a relatively temperature-stable environment for crops.

-Most fruits and vegetables will grow very well in loamy soils, however since its composition is a somewhat delicate balance of three other soil types, it needs to be well maintained to prevent one component taking over and tipping the scales.
+Most fruits and vegetables will grow very well in loamy soils, however since its composition is a somewhat delicate balance of three other soil types, it needs to be well maintained to prevent one component from taking over and tipping the scales.
 Crop rotation is one of the best things for this soil, as it prevents the repeated planting of one single heavy feeder from depleting the soil of all of its beneficial traits.

 Soils that are chalky or rich in lime are characterized by their alkaline pH, due to the high concentrations of calcium carbonate present.
-These types of soils usually originate from being on top of limestone or chalk bedrock, and are often most arable when amended with organic matter and sulphuric fertilizers to improve nutrition and lower pH.
+These types of soils and their characteristics usually originate from being on top of limestone or chalk bedrock and are often most arable when amended with organic matter and sulphuric fertilizers to improve nutrition and lower pH.
 Chalky soils do tend to have excellent drainage due to the presence of larger particles and rocks, but these can also impede the growth of certain root vegetables.

 Peat soils present the opposite characteristics to chalk, as the presence of peat- which is decaying organic matter- creates acidic conditions that need to be alkalized for the successful growth of most crops.
-Peat soils are light and fluffy, and have a springy texture that soaks up water like a sponge.
+Peat soils are light and fluffy and have a springy texture that soaks up water like a sponge.
 Drainage is the main issue in peat soils, but they can be amended with lime or chalky soils (and vice versa) to balance out the acidity and improve drainage.

 Determining Soil Types

-Since the six soil categories are distinguished by particle size, testing where on the spectrum your soil lies is all about feeling the grityness versus smoothness of your soil, how easily it falls apart or glues together, and leaving it in a medium of water to see how the particles settle.
-Soil test kits can provide detailed breakdowns of your soil profile, so for a conclusive diagnosis about the characteristics of your soil, you should purchase a professional testing kit.
+Since the six soil categories are distinguished by particle size, testing where on the spectrum your soil lies is all about feeling the grittiness versus smoothness of your soil, how easily it falls apart or glues together, and leaving it in a medium of water to see how the particles settle.
+Soil test kits can provide detailed breakdowns of your soil profile, so for a conclusive diagnosis of the characteristics of your soil, you should purchase a professional testing kit.

-The color of your soil can also be indicative for certain soil types, for example peat soils are dark in color and can be almost black depending on the percentage of peat content.
+The color of your soil can also be indicative of certain soil types, for example, peat soils are dark in color and can be almost black depending on the percentage of peat content.
 Chalk soils, their opposite, will often have a white layer of dust or obvious chalk particles in the soil that make it instantly recognizable.
 Aside from this, there are two main tests you can do yourself to figure out what kind of soil you have: